obvious/engineering-playbook/android-engineering-onboarding-playbook.md

 - Only improvements made at the constraints are of value.
   - This principle follows the [Theory Of Constraints](https://www.leanproduction.com/theory-of-constraints.html).
 Which as quoted in the article, "The Theory of Constraints is a methodology for identifying the most important limiting factor (i.e. constraint) that stands in the way of achieving a goal and then systematically improving that constraint until it is no longer the limiting factor."
   - Digging deeper into this, let’s say there is a vada making factory and Raj is the owner.
-    - There are a few processes through which the raw material has to go through to produce the final product (Obviously).
+    - There are a few processes through which the raw material has to go through to produce the final product.
-    - Let’s say the processes are as follows: A (Farmer) -> B(Raw Storage) -> C(Dough Preparation) -> D(Vada Shaper) -> E(Fryer) -> F(Chutney Maker) -> G(Final Packaging).
+    - Let’s say the processes are as follows:
+      - A (Farmer)
+      - B(Raw Storage)
+      - C(Dough Preparation)
+      - D(Vada Shaper)
+      - E(Fryer)
+      - F(Chutney Maker)
+      - G(Final Packaging)
-    - Now, suddenly Raj notices that the vadas that are being produced in his factory is 10% less than the vadas he expected.
+    - Now, suddenly Raj notices that final output of vadas from his factory are 10% less than his expectation.
 Now, he needs to figure out what the problem is.
-    - Let’s say that this problem is occuring because the Chutney maker is slower than expected.
-But, Raj or anyone in the factory is unaware about this.
+    - Let’s say that this problem is occurring because the Chutney maker is slower than expected.
+But Raj or anyone in the factory is unaware about this.
-    - Now, if, Raj asks the Farmer to produce more raw products.
+    - Now, if Raj asks the Farmer to produce more raw products.
 And asks everyone to be a little faster to be able to make better progress.
 There will still be a 10% lag in the expected result.
-Until, he realises that the Chutney maker is what is causing the problem.
+Until he realises that the Chutney maker is what is causing the problem.
-    - And increasing the efficiency of any given process won’t actually increase the efficiency of the entire factory.
+    - And increasing the efficiency of any other process won’t actually increase the efficiency of the entire factory.
 It will just start to create more lag.
-    - For example, the manager at E(Fryer) says that he can double his productivity.
-And can fry twice the number of vadas.
-The result of this will be, there will be more vadas than there is chutney for at F(Chutney Maker).
+    - For example, the manager at E(Fryer) says that he can double his productivity and can fry twice the number of vadas.
+The result of this will be, there will be more vadas than there is chutney for at the Chutney maker.
     - Which is why, understanding what is it that’s slowing the process is important.
 And, working hard on that constraint is what’s most important to increase efficiency.

 #### Iteration Planning Meetings (IPMs)